MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/change-and-text-logs.md

 Change logs list all changes that a script makes to Bing Ads entities.
 Details include Changed item, Type of change, Current value, New value, and Status.
 To view the change log, click **Changes** below the script editor.

 ## Text Log
-To write text to the text log, call the `Logger.log` method.
-Writing text to the text log is useful for debugging scripts or to just capture script activity.
+To write text to the text log, call the [Logger](../reference/Logger.md) object's `log()` method.
+Writing text to the text log is useful for debugging scripts or just capturing script activity.
 For example, the following code prints all campaign names and progress messages to the text log.

 ```javascript
 var campaigns = BingAdsApp.campaigns().get();